Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Secure Multiplex Coding with Common Messages: Single-Shot Setting

+As a special case of Code Ensemble \ref{con2}, a wire-tap code is given as the case when $T=2$ and we do not have the random variables $S_{0}$.
 The averaged performance of the above code is evaluated by the following theorem.
 Indeed, we cannot derive the capacity region from the following theorem.
-For the strong security, we focus on the exponential decreasing rate of the conditional mutual information.
-As is explained in Section \ref{s7}, the following theorem yields a better bound for this exponential decreasing rate than Theorem \ref{lem2} in a specific case.
+However, the following theorem has an advantage when the conditional mutual information goes to zero.
+As is explained in Section \ref{s7}, the following theorem yields a better bound for the exponential decreasing rate of the conditional mutual information than Theorem \ref{lem2} in a specific case.

-\begin{theorem}\Label{lem1} The above ensemble of codes $\Phi=(\Phi_{c},\Phi_{p},\Phi_{b},\Phi_{e})$ satisfies the following inequalities.
+\begin{theorem}\Label{lem1} The above ensemble of codes $\Phi=(\Phi_{\mathrm{c}},\Phi_{\mathrm{p}},\Phi_{b},\Phi_{e})$ satisfies the following inequalities.

 \end{theorem}